collective/Products.remember/Products/remember/examples/sampleremember/README.txt

 MORE INFO:

 See "docs/tutorial" for Tutorial documentation.
+THIS TUTORIAL IS A BIT DATED and may not include
+	all the steps needed.
+The 'sampleremember' code is the most up-to-date.

 See "examples/sampleremember" for the sample remember product.